QA-AJev/automationexercise_website_full_testing_portfolio/README.md

 Automation Exercise - Full Testing Portfolio

-This project contains automated tests for AutomationExercise.com, a demo e-commerce website used for UI and API automation testing.
-The tests cover various functionalities, including user authentication, product search, cart operations, and API validation.
+Welcome to the Automation Exercise Full Testing Portfolio, a comprehensive project designed to showcase automated testing for AutomationExercise.com.
+This demo e-commerce website serves as an excellent platform for UI and API automation testing.
+The project includes end-to-end test cases covering user authentication, product search, cart operations, and API validation, ensuring robust test coverage and reliability.

-📌 Features
+📌 Key Features

-End-to-end testing with Cypress
+End-to-End Testing: Automated UI testing using Cypress.

-API testing with Postman & Cypress
+API Testing: Comprehensive API validation with Postman and Cypress.

-Continuous Integration using GitHub Actions
+Continuous Integration (CI/CD): Seamless integration with GitHub Actions for automated test execution.

-Reporting with Allure Reports

-Test execution in headless mode for CI/CD
+Detailed Reporting: Generate and visualize test results using Allure Reports.

+Headless Mode Execution: Optimized for CI/CD pipelines with headless browser support.

 🛠 Tech Stack

-Cypress (JavaScript) - UI & API automation
+Cypress (JavaScript) - For UI and API automation.

-Mocha & Chai - Assertions
+Mocha & Chai - For assertions and test framework.

-Allure Reporter - Test reporting
+Allure Reporter - For detailed test reporting and visualization.

-GitHub Actions - CI/CD automation
+GitHub Actions - For Continuous Integration/Continuous Deployment (CI/CD) automation.

 🚀 Installation & Setup

-Clone the repository:
+1. Clone the Repository
+bash
+Copy
 git clone https://github.com/QA-AJev/automationexercise_website_full_testing_portfolio.git
 cd automationexercise_website_full_testing_portfolio

-Install dependencies:
+2. Install Dependencies
+bash
+Copy
 npm install

-Run tests locally:
+3. Run Tests Locally

-UI tests:
+UI Tests (Cypress):
+bash
+Copy
 npx cypress open

-API tests:
+API Tests (Cypress):
+bash
+Copy

-npx cypress run --spec "cypress/e2e/api_tests/*.cy.js"

-📊 Test Execution in CI/CD (GitHub Actions)
+npx cypress run --spec "cypress/e2e/api_tests/*.cy.js" 📊 Test Execution in CI/CD (GitHub Actions)
 Tests are automatically executed on every push and pull request to the main branch.

-To run tests manually:
+To trigger manual tests:

+bash
+Copy
 git push origin main

-This triggers GitHub Actions, running tests in a headless environment.
+This will initiate GitHub Actions to run the tests in a headless environment, ensuring continuous integration and delivery.

 📄 Reporting

-To generate test reports:
+To generate and view detailed test reports:

+Generate Reports:

+bash
+Copy
 npm run allure:generate
+Open Reports:

+bash
+Copy
 npm run allure:open
+The Allure Reports provide a comprehensive overview of test results, including detailed logs, screenshots, and metrics.

 📢 Contributing

-Feel free to create a pull request if you'd like to contribute or improve existing tests.
+We welcome contributions to enhance this project!
+If you'd like to contribute or improve existing tests, please follow these steps:

+Fork the repository.

+Create a new branch for your feature or bug fix.

+Submit a pull request with a detailed description of your changes.

 📜 License
 This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as per the license terms.

-✅ Happy Testing!
+✅ Happy Testing! 🎉